jasondmoss/jasondmoss/README.md

 ### Jason D. Moss

-@jasondmoss
+## I handcraft websites.

-I plan, develop, implement and maintain modern web sites, adhering to strict open standards and conventions.
+Or, to be more specific, I plan, develop, implement and maintain modern sites: from large multi-tiered sites, small single-page applications, custom APIs, to custom modules and plug-ins.

+I specialize in developing with Drupal, Laravel, Craft CMS, WordPress and countless other tools and solutions (Symfony, ExpressionEngine, b2evolution, Shopify, to name just a few).

 ***Compliant.
 Portable.
 Functional.***